4wayhandshake/4wayhandshake.github.io/lame/Lame walkthrough.md

 Oh, ok.
 This must be what happens all those times when I sudo something and the system tells me "this action will be reported" :roll_eyes:

 Anyway, **we now have persistence, and can log in via SSH** using just the key we generated.
 I'd call that a success!
 Congrats to you for going the extra mile to upgrade your dumb shell into SSH instead :clap:

+## LESSONS LEARNED

+### Attacker

+- Don't spend too long examining files that are likely just distractions.
+I spent a bit too much time looking through the ``\tmp`` samba share.
+- Searchsploit is your friend.
+When using it, try using synonyms as well.
+Ex. checking both ``smb`` and ``samba`` was important for this box.
+- It's OK to jump right into **msfconsole** and try out a bunch of exploits.
+It can be a huge time-saver.
+If you're looking to be hardcore, be sure to read though the code for any exploit that worked and understand why it worked.
+Read the CVE article if one exists.

+### Defender

+- There is no reason to ever have anonymous login enabled for any file-share.
+Even a shared credential is better than none at all.
+- Read infosec news and stay on top of the latest CVEs
+- Perform regular updates, especially for outward-facing services or anything exposed to the internet.